 The KS3 curriculum is taught in mixed ability classes in mainly single gender grouping.
 Each student in KS3 experiences three hours of Physical Education a week.
 In year 9 pupils will continue to do three practical lessons a week until after February half term when they will begin to undertake their OCR GCSE theory content which will help them gather a greater understanding of the curriculum.

 In Year 10 and 11, students will follow the KS4 curriculum and a programme of study via GCSE Physical Education.
-The course is designed to ensure students progress and develop a higher standard of performance, knowledge and understanding in specific areas from KS3.
+The course is designed to ensure pupils progress and develop a higher standard of performance, knowledge and understanding in specific areas from KS3.
 Aiming to develop the experience of a variety of activities to pursue post-16.
 The course will provide six hours of Physical Education over the 2 week timetable.
+Students not undertaking a GCSE in PE have 2 hours a week of Core PE.

 As an overview the course is now split into;